 Need to take a break after exercising or keen to meet up with friends?
 Above the entrance hall of building L, the VUB Sports Complex, you will find 't Complex.
-The place to be for a bite to eat from noon onwards.
+From noon onwards, this is the place to be for a bite to eat.
 The menu features snacks, more hearty dishes and daily suggestions.
-The view of the swimming pool is a nice little extra.